linagora/obm-deploy-doc/docs/install.md

 ### Install packages

-*This step should also works on .deb based distros (Debian, Mint ...).*
+*This step should also work on .deb based distros (Debian, Mint ...).*

     $ sudo aptitude install python-virtualenv python-pip